Dan Stannard: Life and career

 Stannard's brother Richard, a former British military policeman, was a public relations officer for the Rhodesian Security Forces during the long-running bush war.
-Richard later joined the Zimbabwe Intelligence Corps to serve alongside Danny.
+Richard later joined the Zimbabwe Intelligence Corps to serve alongside Dan.
 Their nephew, also Richard Stannard, was a much-decorated veteran of the Rhodesian SAS and South African Special Forces who later became embroiled with an attempted coup d'etat in the Seychelles.

+Dan Stannard died in Ely, Cambridgeshire on 30 March 2023, at the age of 85.